 All Illumina sequencing systems use our proven sequencing by synthesis (SBS) technology.
-SBS is the most widely adopted next-generation sequencing (NGS) technology, producing more than 90% of global sequencing data.* SBS delivers highly accurate base-by-base sequencing and robust performance across the genome.
+SBS is a widely adopted next-generation sequencing (NGS) technology and delivers highly accurate base-by-base sequencing and robust performance across the genome.

-Several Illumina instruments use a recent evolution of SBS technology known as 2-channel SBS.
-This method enables faster data generation with the same high data accuracy as 4-channel SBS.
+Several Illumina instruments use an evolution of SBS technology known as 2-channel SBS.
+This method enables faster data generation with the same high data accuracy as the original Illumina 4-channel SBS technology.

 The 2-channel SBS method requires only 2 images per cycle, instead of 4 (Figure 1).
 This accelerates sequencing and data processing times, while delivering the same quality and accuracy that sets Illumina systems apart.
 These advances make 2-channel SBS an affordable solution, enabling NGS to become an everyday tool in laboratories worldwide.

-Rather than a separate dye for each base, 2-channel SBS uses a mix of dyes.
-Images are taken of each DNA cluster using red and green wavelength filter bands (Figure 2).
+Rather than using a separate dye for each base, 2-channel SBS simplifies nucleotide detection by using two fluorescent dyes and two images to determine all four base calls.
+Images are taken of each DNA cluster using blue and green wavelength filter bands.

-Clusters seen in red or green images are interpreted as C and T bases, respectively.
-Clusters observed in both red and green images are flagged as A bases (appearing as yellow clusters), while unlabeled clusters are identified as G bases.
+Clusters seen in blue or green images are interpreted as C and T bases, respectively.
+Clusters observed in both blue and green images are flagged as A bases, while unlabeled clusters are identified as G bases.

 The MiniSeq System leverages 2-channel SBS to offer a small, affordable benchtop sequencer.
 It supports a wide range of applications, from targeted DNA and RNA sequencing to tumor profiling studies, small RNA discovery, and more.

-The NextSeq Series delivers speed and simplicity for everyday genomics, leveraging 2-channel SBS to offer efficient sequencing and data generation.
-These benchtop sequencers support whole-transcriptome, exome, and targeted resequencing studies.
+The NextSeq 550 System delivers speed and simplicity for everyday genomics, leveraging 2-channel SBS to offer efficient sequencing and data generation.
+This benchtop sequencer supports whole-transcriptome, exome, and targeted resequencing studies.